 Though everything in the universe is able to produce sound frequencies.
 But here we are going to discuss only human observable sound frequencies. as you already know, the human ear is capable to listen to frequencies between 20Hz to 20kHz.

 Music is none other than perfectly mixed sound frequencies.
-In a well-mixed music, we listen to these systematically arranged sound frequencies.
+In well-mixed music, we listen to these systematically arranged sound frequencies.

-To mix a song perfectly, we must have our mixing equipment capable of delivering nearly flat frequency curve or frequency response.
+To mix a song perfectly, we must have our mixing equipment capable of delivering a nearly flat frequency curve or frequency response.

 The main difference between a normal speaker and a good studio monitor is the shape of the frequency curve it delivers.
-Monitors with nearly flat frequency curve don’t add any extra frequency during the processing of the sound.
+Monitors with a nearly flat frequency curve don’t add any extra frequency during the processing of the sound.

-As flat as the frequency response of your studio monitor as accurate mix you can achieve.
+As flat as the frequency response of your studio monitor as an accurate mix you can achieve.
 For your convenience here is 2 graphical examples of frequency response.